projectara/greybus-spec/source/module_info.rst

 The *product* field is controlled by the vendor, and should be unique per type of module that is created.

-*vendor_string_id* is a reference to a specific string descriptor id that provides a description of the vendor who created the module.
+*vendor_string_id* is a reference to a specific string descriptor ID that provides a description of the vendor who created the module.
 If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.

-*product_string_id* is a reference to a specific string descriptor id that provides a description of the product.
+*product_string_id* is a reference to a specific string descriptor ID that provides a description of the product.
 If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.